Jon Osborne flexes a unique superpower as our Season 13 Artistic Sponsor.

 Fans of Steel City Men’s Chorus shows will recognize Jon Osborne as a long-time second tenor with some of the best dance moves on our stage, but what you may not know is that Jon is also a nationally-recognized professional artist whose vibrant figurative works hang in galleries and private collections from Florida to Washington state.
 Now, he graciously is bringing his full talents as a performer and painter to Steel City Men’s Chorus as our Season 13 Artistic Sponsor.

 Jon Osborne's work has been described as "Cubism meets primitive” by Rapid River Magazine Arts & Culture.
 Personally, he describes his paintings more as a convergence of North American folk art and neoexpressionism.
 However you categorize it, Jon’s art is expressive, graphic, and widely sought after.
 He describes his inspiration as “music-meets-art storytelling” thanks to a condition called music-to-color synesthesia that he developed following a traumatic brain injury in 2019.
-It allows him to actually see the colors and patterns of music, which he incorporates into his paintings.

 Jon’s works have been featured in exhibitions throughout Alabama and nationally, including the Kentuck Festival of the Arts in Tuscaloosa, Ala. where he has been a guest artist since 2023 and Birmingham’s Magic City Art Connection where he received the Joe Piper Award of Distinction.
 Other accolades include being the Featured Artist for Birmingham AIDS Outreach’s Arty Party in 2023 and Featured Artist for the UAB Palate & Palette event in 2025.
 He was also featured at “Oh What A Night!” at the Ogden Museum of Southern Art in New Orleans in the Fall of 2025.
 He has received media coverage and had his work featured on Homeworthy, in Shelby Living and in AD magazine.